mhalvers/RBRproc/README.md

 profile = alignRBR(profile,'Conductivity',-2/6);

 % Identify scans when the descent rate and deceleration were such that
-% hydrodynamic wake may have contaminated the data, and flag with NaN. profile = loopRBR(profiles,'NaN');
+% hydrodynamic wake may have contaminated the data, and replace with `NaN`. profile = loopRBR(profiles,'NaN');

 % now calculate practical salinity